lleiding/markdown-cv/index.md

 `2017`
 L. Leidinger and J. Sarmento Cabral.
 Biodiversity dynamics on islands: explicitly accounting for causality in mechanistic models. *Diversity*.
 DOI: [10.3390/d9030030](https://doi.org/10.3390/d9030030), 2017.

+### Submitted

+L. Leidinger and J. Sarmento Cabral.
+Temporal environmental variation imposes differential selection on both genomic and ecological traits. *Submitted*.

+### In preparation

+D. Vedder, L. Leidinger and J. Sarmento Cabral.
+Effects of Species Traits and Abiotic Factors on the Four Stages of Plant Invasion. *In prep*.

+L. Leidinger and J. Sarmento Cabral.
+How genomic and ecological traits affect radiations of plant species on oceanic islands: insights from a genomically-explicit model. *In prep*.

 <!--
 ## Grants and funding